On Therapy

 Context: I wrote this for a friend as an introduction to the process of therapy based on my experience

-I want to tell you my experience with therapy, with the hope that if you’re feeling a bit off about something or if you have a feeling of unease emotionally, maybe therapy could help you as it helped me.1
+I want to tell you my experience with therapy, with the hope that if you’re feeling a bit off about something maybe therapy could help you as it helped me.1

 Over the course of my 20-odd therapy sessions to date (and counting), this is one idea I had to unlearn: A therapist is not supposed to solve your problems.
 A bad therapist will (probably) give you solutions, a good therapist will listen, and a great therapist will ask you pointed questions forcing self-reflection.